DevCycleHQ/AI-Prompts-And-Rules/install-prompts/javascript.md

 ## Next Steps

 <next_steps>
-Suggest these as next steps to the user.

 After successful installation:

 1. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-2. When requested, help set up targeting rules for different user segments
+2. When requested, help implement feature flags using DevCycle methods
+3. Set up targeting rules for different user segments when asked
-3. Implement proper error handling around feature flag evaluations if needed
+4. Help with user identification logic when users log in

 Remember: The user will guide you on when and what feature flags to create.
 Do not create them proactively.
 </next_steps>